quasar-code-13/minipos/README.md

 ## 6. Data retention and deletion

+### On your device

-- **On your device:** uninstalling the app permanently deletes all locally stored data.
-You can also clear the app's data from system settings.
+- Uninstalling the app, or clearing the app's data from system settings, permanently deletes all locally stored MiniPOS data on that device.
+- **While you use the app**, your records stay on the phone.
+For speed, the app keeps roughly the **last 90 days** of activity ready in memory, and loads older history from on-device storage when you ask for it (for example a custom date range in Transactions).
+- **Daily totals** used for Statistics are kept as compact per-day summaries so charts and range totals can work without loading every old sale.
+- **Open dues** (money still owed) and related payment / advance balances are kept available for as long as they remain open — they are not removed just because they are old.
+- A future in-app option may let you **manually clear old settled sales** (for example older than six months) to free space, after you back up or export.
+That cleanup would run only on your device, only with your confirmation, and would not delete open dues.
+Until that feature ships, settled history is not auto-deleted.

+RainLab never receives your business records and cannot delete or recover them for you.

+### Google Drive backups

-- **Google Drive backups:** remain in your own Drive until you delete them (see section 2) or until they are replaced by newer backups under the rotation policy.
-RainLab cannot delete, read, or recover them for you, because we never have access.
+Backups remain in your own Drive until you delete them (see section 2) or until they are replaced by newer backups under the rotation policy.
+RainLab cannot delete, read, or recover them, because we never have access.

+Engineering detail for the planned cleanup rules lives in `docs/data_lifecycle.md` in the project repository.

 ## 7. Children